Coronavirus: Small business, hospitality sighs with 'relief' over Covid-19 rescue package

 She was unsure of how long $150,000 could sustain a single business.

-Last week Bidois told the Herald hundreds of hospitality businesses were on the brink of collapse following the outbreak as diners numbers dropped off drastically.
+Last week Bidois told the Herald hundreds of hospitality businesses were on the brink of collapse following the outbreak as diners' numbers dropped off drastically.
 She said the support, which could be accessed from five days' time, would ease immediate strain.

 "For businesses that have their backs against a brick wall right now, it is a welcome relief."